der-carnivore/BingAds-docs/BingAds/bingads-12/bulk-service/campaign.md

 ### <a name="subtype"></a>Sub Type
 The campaign sub type.

+This field is only applicable for campaigns of type *Shopping*, and will be empty for all other campaign types.

 We are introducing Cooperative campaigns during calendar year 2018 as a sub type of Bing Shopping campaigns.
 More details about Cooperative campaigns are coming soon, and whether or not you plan to adopt Cooperative campaigns, you might need to make code changes if your application supports any Bing Shopping campaigns.

 When you download campaigns and the *Campaign Type* field is set to *Shopping*, please check the *SubType* of each campaign.
 If the *SubType* is not set then it is a standard Bing Shopping campaign.
-If the value is set to *CoOp*, the campaign is a Cooperative campaign with different requirements.
+If the value is set to *ShoppingCoOperative*, the campaign is a Cooperative campaign with different requirements.

 **Add:** Optional and not applicable for most campaign types.
-For Cooperative campaigns you must set the sub type to *CoOp*.
+For Cooperative campaigns you must set the sub type to *ShoppingCoOperative*.
 **Update:** Read-only
 **Delete:** Read-only